Watch a DEC clip about why you should use phosphorous free fertilizer.

 Save Time and Money

-Reducing your area that you mow will save you both time and money.
+Reducing the area that you mow will save you both time and money.

 Go Chemical Free

 Historically, organic lawn care has been practiced for much longer than chemical lawn care and it can easily be implemented on any lawn.
 Safe and effective alternatives exist for most chemical pesticides and fertilizers.
-There is no need to expose our families, communities and local wildlife to chemicals that are known or potential hazards.
 Switching to a chemical free yard has many advantages.

 Healthier Grass and Plants